voku/Simple-PHP-Code-Parser/README.md

 # ❤ Simple PHP Code Parser

-You can simple scan a string, a file or a full directory and you can see a simple data structure with all your
+You can simple scan a string, a file or a full directory and you can see a simple data structure with all your:
 - Classes (**PHPClass**)
 - Class Properties (**PHPProperties**)
 - Class Constants (**PHPConst**)